88lex/sa-gen/README.md

 **sa-gen**

+Usage:  `./sa-gen` will run the script using the variables that you insert/edit below.

 This script uses gcloud sdk to create multiple projects and up to 100 service accounts per project.
 It also downloads a json file for each service account that is created.